-Firstly, it’s easy to tell you what it isn’t.
+Firstly, it’s easier to tell you what it isn’t.
 It is not just advertising, PR, email marketing, internet marketing, or direct mail.
-These are all tools and actions used by marketers.
+These are all tools and disciplines used by marketers.

 Marketing is so much more.

 The Chartered Institute of Marketing (CIM) definition of marketing is “The management process responsible for identifying, anticipating and satisfying customer requirements profitably” Most businesses do some of this without even thinking about it.
 Performance success comes to the companies that fully exploit the marketing process and put the customer truly at the centre.

 Marketing is more important today to obtain and retain customers as well as increasing revenues and profits, with increasing competition, more complex communications channels with the likes of the internet, global competitor presence, and customer decreasing time.

 The marketing process can be broken down into what used to be referred as the “4 P’s”, which has now been extended to the” 7 P’s”.
 This is also known as the marketing mix.